metasong/iam-data/documents/Angular DI_168.md

 * Angular throws a cyclic dependency error if you omit the @SkipSelf decorator.
 Cannot instantiate cyclic dependency!
 (BethComponent -> Parent -> BethComponent)
 ## Aliased class providers
+Provider token alternatives: the class-interface(abstract class) and InjectionToken
 ```js
 [ NewLogger,
   // Not aliased!
 Creates two instances of `NewLogger`, one for NewLogger and one for OldLogger